SheetJS/sheetjs/demos/angular/README.md

 representation and updating the scope.

 `SheetJSExportService` exposes export functions for `XLSB` and `XLSX`.
-Other formats are easily supported by changing the `bookType` variable.
+Other file formats can be exported by changing the `bookType` variable.
 It grabs values from the grid, builds an array of arrays, generates a workbook and forces a download.
 By setting the `filename` and `sheetname` options in the `ui-grid` options, the output can be controlled.